Bumgarner strikes out 11 in Giants’ 4-2 win over Rockies

+SAN FRANCISCO (AP) — Madison Bumgarner followed up his worst start of the season with one of his best.

-SAN FRANCISCO (AP) — Madison Bumgarner struck out 11 batters in six innings and also drove in a run with an RBI single that helped lead the San Francisco Giants to a 4-2 victory over the Colorado Rockies on Tuesday night.
+Bumgarner struck out 11 batters in six innings and also drove in a run with an RBI single that helped lead the San Francisco Giants to a 4-2 victory over the Colorado Rockies on Tuesday night.

-Bumgarner (4-7) bounced back from a rough start against the Dodgers with a sharp performance in what could be an audition for a contender looking to add a proven playoff performer down the stretch.
+Bumgarner (4-7) bounced back from a rough start against the Dodgers when he allowed six runs in 3 2-3 innings with a sharp performance in what could be an audition for a contender looking to add a proven playoff performer down the stretch.
 The 2014 World Series MVP is in the final year of his contract and the struggling Giants could look to deal their best asset in hopes of adding prospects to the farm system.

+“He’s shown that ability so many times to come off a bad start and put it behind him and wash it off and bounce back,” manager Bruce Bochy said.
+“He did that tonight.
+What a great game he threw.”

-Bumgarner retired the first 10 batters he faced with six strikeouts before allowing a solo homer to Ian Desmond.
+Bumgarner said he made some minor adjustments between starts and it paid off.
+He retired the first 10 batters he faced with six strikeouts before allowing a solo homer to Ian Desmond.

 The only other run he gave up came in the sixth inning when left fielder Alex Dickerson appeared to lose a fly ball by David Dahl in the lights, leading to an RBI double that cut San Francisco’s lead to 3-2.

+“I’ve been getting caught just pitching to just one side pretty much every pitch,” he said.
+“These guys are too good to do that to.
+The plate is small enough as it is so you better use the whole thing.”

 Bumgarner preserved the lead by striking out Ryan McMahon to end his first outing with double-digit strikeouts since 2017.
 Bumgarner allowed two runs, three hits and three walks.